Note no. 1: Corporate Information: Note no. 2: Material accounting policies

 e.
 Assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle and other criteria set out in the Schedule III to the Companies Act, 2013.
 Based on the nature of products and the time between the acquisition of assets for processing and their realisation in cash and cash equivalents, the Company's operating cycle is considered as twelve months for the purpose of current / non-current classification of assets and liabilities.

 f.
 The Company revises its accounting policies if the change is required due to a change in Ind AS or if the change will provide more relevant and reliable information to the users of the financial statements.
 Changes in accounting policies are applied retrospectively.
-A change in an accounting estimate that results in changes in the carrying amounts of recognised assets or liabilities or to profit or loss is
+A change in an accounting estimate that results in changes in the carrying amounts of recognised assets or

-applied prospectively in the period(s) of change.
+liabilities or to profit or loss is applied prospectively in the period(s) of change.
 Discovery of errors result in revisions retrospectively by restating the comparative amounts of assets, liabilities and equity of the earliest prior period in which the error is discovered.
 The opening balances of the earliest period presented are also restated.

-2.2 Summary of significant accounting policies
+2.2 Summary of Material accounting policies

 A. Revenue Recognition: